 Why Is Early Intervention Important for Children Diagnosed With Autism?

-Studies show that early assessment, diagnosis, and succeeding intervention for autism are more likely to have significant and long-term positive effects on the reduction of ASD symptoms and the learning of later skills, and the strength of later abilities.
-Children diagnosed with ASD show improvements in daily life skills like bathing, feeding, using the bathroom, and other functional activities when they participate in early intervention programs.
+Studies show that early assessment, diagnosis, and succeeding intervention for autism are more likely to have significant and long-term positive effects on reducing ASD symptoms, learning later skills, and the strength of last abilities.
+Children diagnosed with ASD improve daily life skills like bathing, feeding, using the bathroom, and other functional activities when participating in early intervention programs.

 Without early intervention, children diagnosed with ASD may develop skills they need for daily functioning later than their peers.
 This may not only result in problems with caregiving and scheduling later on in their lives but also in problems with making and fostering relationships.

 When Should You Consider an Early Intervention Program for Autism?